xterm-x11/docs/docs/configure.md

 ## Updating the ~/.Xresources dotfile

 1. Add or remove parameters or change their values in your `~/.Xresources` dotfile.
-2. Optional and recommended: run `$ xrdb -remove` to clear all previously applied X resources and thus avoid getting a mix of old and new parameters and values.
+2. Optional and recommended: run `$ xrdb -remove` to clear all previously applied X resources and thus avoid getting a mix of old and new XTerm parameters and values.
 3. Run `$ xrdb -merge ~/.Xresources` to apply new parameters or values.
 (If you get any error messages in the output, edit the `~/.Xresources` file to resolve the errors.)
 4. Open a new XTerm window to verify that the update has been applied: `$ xterm &`.